Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Experimental Setup

-We evaluate the effectiveness of prompting techniques on five VQA datasets and a visio-linguistic probing dataset called Winground, each with distinct characteristics: (1) \textbf{VQAv2}~\cite{goyal2017making}: VQAv2 is a widely used VQA benchmark dataset that contains real-world images and questions.
-It assesses a model's ability to answer questions based on the visual content of images.
-(2) \textbf{Visual7W}~\cite{zhu2016visual7w}: This dataset is specifically designed for object-level grounded question answering in images, featuring diverse multiple-choice questions.
-3) \textbf{OKVQA}~\cite{marino2019ok}: A benchmark dataset with real-world images that focuses on knowledge-based visual question answering, requiring external knowledge resources.
-(4) \textbf{AOKVQA}~\cite{Schwenk2022AOKVQAAB}: A crowdsourced dataset that necessitates commonsense reasoning and world knowledge for answering diverse questions in both open-ended and multiple choice format.
-(5) \textbf{GQA}~\cite{hudson2019gqa}: A large-scale dataset that evaluates the model's performance on various visual reasoning abilities, including compositional reasoning.
-(6) \textbf{Winoground-VQA}~\cite{thrush2022winoground}: Winoground is a recently released image-text matching benchmark designed to probe visio-linguistic compositional reasoning in VLMs.
-It presents two images and two captions for each sample, and the task is to determine the correct image-caption matching, with each caption matching only one image and vice versa.
-We repurpose this dataset into a yes/no visual question-answering task called Winoground-VQA.
+\paragraph{Datasets} We evaluate on five VQA datasets and the visio-linguistic probing dataset Winoground, each distinct: (1) VQAv2~\cite{goyal2017making} for real-world image-based Q\&A; (2) Visual7W~\cite{zhu2016visual7w}, focused on object-level Q\&A; (3) OKVQA~\cite{marino2019ok}, emphasizing knowledge-based Q\&A; (4) AOKVQA~\cite{Schwenk2022AOKVQAAB}, requiring commonsense reasoning; (5) GQA~\cite{hudson2019gqa}, evaluating visual compositional reasoning; and (6) Winoground-QA, a novel adaptation of Winoground for visio-linguistic compositional reasoning, repurposed into a yes/no VQA task.
+Winoground~\cite{thrush2022winoground} presents two images and two captions for each sample, and the task is to determine the correct image-caption matching, with each caption matching only one image and vice versa.
 We rephrase the captions as yes/no questions using ChatGPT (see Appendix \ref{app:winoground-qa} for more details).
-Thus, each sample of Winoground-VQA requires answering two yes/no questions for each of the two images.
+Thus, each sample of Winoground-QA requires answering two yes/no questions for each of the two images.
+This diversity aims to comprehensively test both in-distribution and out-of-distribution VQA capabilities in MLLMs.